woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

-= 3.0 =
+= 3.1 =
-3.0 is a major update.
-Make a full site backup, update your theme and extensions, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.
+3.1 is a minor update.
+If you are upgrading from 3.0 things should continue to work as expected.
+If upgrading from 2.6.x, please ensure your plugin and theme is compatible with 3.x beforehand.
+To be safe, make a full site backup, update your theme and extensions, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.